 Step #6 Blog and Forum Commenting

-Commenting on blogs has been a popular tactic to improve SEO, most recently, the SEO advantages have been eroded as Google just sees blog comments as User Generated Content (UGC).
+Commenting on blogs has been a popular tactic to improve search engine optimization (SEO), most recently, the SEO advantages have been eroded as Google just sees blog comments as User Generated Content (UGC).

 Where this still has value is in building your authority within your niche.